Cortex rebith

 I Met AARon on groundhog day.

-It was a mutual friend’s “viewing party” and as we watched Bill murray struggle through the same day over and over (the film also on repeat), we spoke of the daily struggle in keeping up with life, work, and a practice of making art.
+It was at a mutual friend’s vegan chili and viewing party of the movie groundhogday (95). as we watched Bill murray struggle through the same day over, and over, and Over—the film actually on repeat, we spoke of the typical struggle to keep up with life, work, and keeping an art practice.

-Over a year later I met AARon in his home studio in the By-water.
+Over a year later I met AARon at his home studio in the By-water.
 He had a new approach to painting.
-There stood two very large Vibrant peices of wood, their grain patterns filled with color.
+There stood two very large, peices on wood, grain patterns filled with Vibrant color.
 He had used water based wood stain in bright blues and yellows, balanced with warm browns and greys.
+Aaron has an eye for stlish yet effective color.
+You are drawn, and pushed at different moments.
+Meditative, flowing, gliding, slow and wandering- almost like watching a river.
+There is movement and stillness.
+The effect makes visible nature’s sway on life’s growth.

 ABOUT AARON BROADBENT